The ABCs Of ROIC

 Breaking that down between anchor and non-anchor space, ROIC had one anchor space available in the portfolio (prior to Q1).
 During the first quarter, the company signed a new tenant for that space achieving a 129% increase in base rent.

-Without one remaining anchor space now spoken for, at March 31st, ROIC’s anchor space was 100% leased and the shop space, at quarter end, stood at 94% lease.
+Without one remaining anchor space now spoken for, at March 31st, ROIC’s anchor space was 100% leased and the shop space, at quarter-end, stood at 94% lease.

 “B” Stands for “Balance Sheet”

-At the end of Q1-17 ROIC had a total market cap of approximately $3.8 billion with approximately $1.3 billion of debt outstanding, equating to a debt of total market cap ratio of 33%.
+At the end of Q1-17, ROIC had a total market cap of approximately $3.8 billion with approximately $1.3 billion of debt outstanding, equating to a debt of total market cap ratio of 33%.

 And for the first quarter, the company's interest coverage was a strong 4x as ROIC primarily utilizes unsecured debt to maintain liquidity and flexibility - 94% of total debt is unsecured (only 6% secured).
 With respect to the $1.3 billion of debt, the vast majority of that is unsecured.

-ROIC has $1.5 billion acquisition facility capacity and the company maintains a well-laddered maturity schedule (only 42% matures in next six years).
+ROIC has $1.5 billion acquisition facility capacity and the company maintains a well-laddered maturity schedule (only 42% matures in the next six years).

 So now you can see that one of the secrets to ROIC's success has been its balanced approach to funding growth.
 By maintaining a conservative and flexible investment grade balance sheet (33% debt, 4x interest coverage, and well-laddered maturities) this pure-play REIT has all of the ingredients for success.